DelaemIgrulki/Egg_catcher/README.md

 Hey, welcome to our project game!
-This is the simple and very interesting game, where you must to collect the aggs in spescial time.
+This is the simple and very interesting game, where you must to collect the eggs in special time.
-Attantion!
+Attention!
 Don't collect the black eggs)
-Good luck, anjoy the game.
+Good luck, enjoy the game.